bibugo/basket/_posts/2020-09-22-update-repository-from-a-subdirectory-of-remote-repo.md

 ---
 layout: post
-title:  "Update Repository From Remote Subdirectory"
+title:  "Update repository from a subdirectory of remote repo"
 date:   2020-09-22 16:57:00 +0800
 ---